 When I returned to Los Angeles, I took $50 out of my savings account and had a dozen T-shirts printed.
 I gave these T-shirts away to friends and family, and people started asking how they could get one.
 My mother and I began selling T-shirts through Rolling Stones magazine and donated our proceeds to Project Jonah.
 I was asked to appear on a local TV program to talk about the cause.
 I was then invited to appear on several other local TV programs.
 We started attending animal rights fairs and other street fairs, selling “Save The Whales” T-shirts and handing out literature.

 In 1977, when I was 16, Save The Whales became a 501(c)(3) non-profit organization.
 I still lead the organization today with my mother.
-The purpose of Save The Whales is to educate children and adults about marine mammals, their environment, and their preservation.
-For 30 years we have stayed true to our purpose.
+The mission of Save The Whales is to preserve and protect the ocean and its inhabitants.
+For 40 years we have stayed true to our purpose.
 We believe education is the key to saving the whales, the oceans, and ourselves.
-To date, Save The Whales has educated over 280,000 students through our hands-on school programs.
+To date, Save The Whales has educated over 316,000 students through our hands-on school programs.

 When I was 16, my mother and I signed up for a trip to see orcas in the wild and help researchers.
 We went to Orca Survey headed by whale scientist and photographer, Ken Balcomb, in the San Juan Islands off the State of Washington.
 He had been studying orcas from his home on San Juan Island for several years.
 Whale researchers in Canada had discovered that each orca could be individually identified by the unique saddle-patch patterns behind its dorsal fin and by the dorsal fin itself.
 Students and researchers would photograph each whale, identifying each orca and following its life progress, sometimes from birth to death.
 We spent a lot of time with the wild orcas and, in one encounter, stayed with them for 28 hours.
 This experience solidified my desire to become a marine biologist.